 The Federal Land Policy and Management Act of 1976, as amended, (FLMPA) provides for the protection and management of public lands administered by the Bureau of Land Management and lands under the management of the U.S. Forest Service.
-Section 501(a) of FLPMA authorizes the Secretary of Agriculture to grant, issue, or renew rights-of-way through National Forest System Lands, except designated wilderness, for a variety of uses.
-These uses may include railroads, tunnels, or other necessary means of transportation that are in the public interest [43 U.S.C § 1761(a)].
-Section 505 of FLPMA provides that right-of-way authorizations are required to provide terms and conditions that will, among other things, minimize damage to scenic and esthetic values and fish and wildlife habitat and otherwise protect the environment, and require compliance with applicable air and water quality standards established by or pursuant to applicable Federal or State law [43 U.S.C. § 1765].
-Regulations guiding the issuance of special use authorizations are found in Forest Service, Department of Agriculture (Title 36 of Code of Federal Regulations [CFR], Chapter II, part 251, subpart B), under Special Uses.
-The consistency of the HSR Project with the requirements for special use authorizations (SUA) are discussed in Section 4.
+Section 501(a) of FLPMA authorizes the Secretary of Agriculture to grant, issue, or renew rights-of-way through National Forest System lands, except designated wilderness, for a variety of uses.
+These uses may include railroads, tunnels, or other necessary means of transportation that are in the public interest (43 U.S.C. § 1761[a]).
+Section 505 of FLPMA provides that right-of-way authorizations are required to provide terms and conditions that will, among other things, minimize damage to scenic and aesthetic values and fish and wildlife habitat and otherwise protect the environment, and require compliance with applicable air and water quality standards established by or pursuant to applicable federal or state law (43 U.S.C. § 1765).
+Regulations guiding the issuance of special-use authorizations are found in Forest Service, Department of Agriculture (Title 36 C.F.R., Chapter II, part 251, subpart B), under Special Uses.
+The consistency of the HSR Project with the requirements for special-use authorizations (SUA) are discussed in Section 4.